gorkemgoknar/moviescriptcleaner/README.md

          Some other things that are not dialog.

-Format 2  :  Non intended scripts
+Format 2  :  scripts with no indentation

          CHARNAME : says something
          OTHERCHAR: response